BLOG |

 1. Policy development and implementation:

 The role of HR extends to developing and implementing policies that will reflect statutory requirements.
 This includes drafting employee handbooks, codes of conduct, and employment contracts that comply with the law.
-By ensuring that compliance policies are applied consistently across the organisation, HR helps to reduce the risk of legal disputes.
+By ensuring that compliance policies are applied consistently across the organization, HR helps to reduce the risk of legal disputes.

 1. Monitoring and auditing: